alwaysdata/documentation/advanced/dedicated-ip-addresses/index.en.md

 - If the domain is managed on external DNS servers, create at your DNS provider an **A DNS record** pointing to the extra IP.

 {{% notice note %}}
 Extras IPs are used for incoming requests only.
 Outgoing requests always go through the main IP of the HTTP server on which the account is located.
-This IP is accessible in **Advanced > Service Status** menu.
+This IP is accessible in **Advanced > Servers status** menu.
 {{% /notice %}}

 {{% notice info %}}